 Network for Africa

-Supporting communities recovering from trauma in post-conflict countries in Africa and helping them to rebuild their lives
+Helping communities recover from trauma and mental illness caused by war in post-conflict African countries and supporting them to rebuild their lives

 A monthly donation of £7/$9 could pay for someone with mental illness to receive one to one counselling for a year.

 In Africa, the wounds of conflict are profound.
 Decades marked by war, genocide, and displacement have inflicted invisible scars on millions, giving rise to trauma-related challenges such as post-traumatic stress disorder, anxiety, depression, and the erosion of trust and social bonds.
 In response, Network for Africa emerges as a source of healing and hope, particularly in some of the continent's most challenging environments.

 Established in 2001 and officially registered in the UK, Network for Africa concentrates its efforts in countries like Rwanda, Sierra Leone, and Uganda—regions deeply impacted by historical atrocities.
 Embracing community-based strategies, the organization empowers local inhabitants to take charge of their recovery, cultivating resilience and fostering sustainable peace.

 Healing the Invisible Wounds: Building Capacity, Not Dependence